mcdexio/mcdex-references/en/market-protocol.md

 MARKET Protocol position tokens offer continuous profit and loss exposure derived from a reference asset up to the limits of the PRICE_CAP and PRICE_FLOOR defined in the contract specification.
 All prices between the PRICE_CAP and PRICE_FLOOR are tradeable, outcomes are not binary.
 Traders can replicate uncapped payoff structures by utilizing a series of tokens.

 **Unlike the earlier versions of Market Protocol, if the high or low of the range is breached, the token is NOT settled.
-The token is settled after the contract is expired.**
+The token is settled only when the contract has reached its expiration date.**

 ## Leverage